I Want You Back (NSYNC song): Music videos

 Two versions of the music video for "I Want You Back" were released: one for the song's original release, and the other for its global re-release.
 Both versions were included in NSYNC's first video album title *N the Mix: The Official Home Video, released in 1998.

 Original version

-The first video was shot in Stockholm, Sweden from August 15–16, 1996 by Alan Calzatti.
-It was released with the original German release of the song in October 1996.
-It depicts the NSYNC members in a space station, with many high-tech effects playing out around them.
+The first video depicts the NSYNC members in a space station, with many high-tech effects playing out around them.
 The video was filmed using a green screen, as each member walked on treadmills.
 The band attempt to contact a girl through a computer, in order to bring her onto the ship, while they are dancing throughout the video.

 Alternate version

 The second video accompanied the British and US release of the song in 1998 and was directed by Jesse Vaughan and Douglas Biro in America.
 The video was partially shot in grayscale, and depicts NSYNC performing in a warehouse, playing pool, riding jet-skis, and driving around the neighborhood with a girl in a Cadillac.
 JC Chasez opined that this version was the moment where "we just made a real music video".
 This version premiered on MTV the week ending February 22, 1998.